 Split and Settle Spends

 Bill Split in Walnut is a feature that lets you split spends with your friends, colleagues, room mates, family.
-Create a group for specific activities (like a Goa trip), or for specific users (like room mates), add your spends to the group and decide who pays how much.
-Split and settle spends over a chat with group members and more, all from within the app itself.
+Create a group for specific activities (like a Goa trip), or for specific users (like room mates), or instances (like lunch with colleagues), add your spends to the group and allocate who pays how much.
+Split and settle spends over a chat with group members, all from within the app itself.